tomheaton/mcjty-website/www/docs/mods/control-mods/control-mods-18.md

 Some modded mobs don't do the proper events in all cases so it is possible you have to do `"onjoin": true`
 :::

+### special.json

+In 1.18 and later you can use this rule file to control equipment or buffs (like speed buffs) for mobs.
+The structure of this file is almost 100% the same as spawn.json with two exceptions:
+ * The possible results are `after`, `before`, or `replace`
+ * `onjoin` is not possible

+Note that using this might break spawn eggs.
+This is due to a bug in Forge at the time of writing this documentation.

 ## Rule Structure